First Published August 21, 2018.

 So, be truthful and really analyze how you've been acting towards the team.

 Have you made repeated comments that were not taken well?

-Have you tried to bridge with the team ?
+Have you genuinely tried to bridge to the team ?

 These are only a few of the questions that you can start with.

 There are lots more and be ready to toughen up because these are very difficult questions to answer but if answered truthfully, can be liberating.

 The goal is to understand your behavior to understand your team's behavior.